Quebec Fish Species

 In Mauricie, landlock salmon are said to have been introduced at the time of private fishing clubs.
 It can still be found in legendary Lac Sorcier, in Réserve faunique Mastigouche, where it was implanted in the early 1900s.
 This lake is still a popular fishing destination in Mauricie, where landlocked salmon are rare.

-The mountain trout, also called Arctic char, likes cold water and deep lakes.
+The Arctic char, likes deep lakes and cold water.
 Arctic char are distributed across the Canadian Arctic Ocean.
 Arctic char are the most Northerly distributed of any freshwater fish.
 The best time to fish for Artic Char in freshwater rivers in during the fall months.
 You will find most Arctic char in freshwater rivers to be within the 1-5 year age group.

-It will put up a good fight and can be seen jumping out of the water more than once when approached.
-It is not as fearful as other salmonids and its colour varies depending on its diet.
-Although it resembles a brook trout, it is much rarer in the Sépaq network.
+A grewat fighter it loves to break the surface while you reel it in!
+An agressive fish is colour can depend upon on its diet.
+It is rare than a speckled trout.
 The colour of this fish is not specific, as it changes depending on the time of year and the environmental conditions of the lake/river where it lives.
 The Arctic char is a highly priced fish as they are quite rare and considered a Northern delicacy.

 The musky is the largest representative of the pike family, they are typically 28–48 inches long and weigh 15–36 lbs.
 The muskellunge puts up a spectacular fight.
 It is often mistaken for a Northern pike, but its behaviour is less predictable and its flesh is much more delicate.
 The fish are a light brown, silver, or green, with dark vertical stripes on the flank- these may tend to break up into spots.
 In some cases, markings may be absent altogether, especially in musky who inhabit turbid waters.